Mamata writes to Modi, seeks release of MGNREGA, PMAY funds | Law-Order

 - India

-West Bengal Chief Minister Mamata Banerjee on Thursday wrote to Prime Minister Narendra Modi, seeking his intervention to release funds for MGNREGA and PM Awas Yojana (PMAY).
+West Bengal Chief Minister Mamata Banerjee on Thursday wrote to Prime Minister Narendra Modi, seeking his intervention for release of funds under MGNREGA and PM Awas Yojana (PMAY).

-In the letter, Banerjee said her government was unable to make wage payments for over four months now because of the unavailability of funds.
+In the letter, Banerjee claimed that as the Centre was not releasing funds, wage bills for MGNREGA could not be paid for over four months.

 ''It is very astonishing that the Government of India is not releasing funds to West Bengal for MGNREGA and PM Awas Yojana,'' she said.